teachingaway/teachingaway.github.io/index-alt.md

 <p class='big-text'>Experienced intellectual property and business lawyers serving leading technology clients, from venture-backed startups to national brands. </p>

 Adler Vermillion is a law firm steeped in digital technology.
-Our professionals possess a combination of intellectual property and commercial expertise rarely found in a small law firm.
+We provide a combination of IP and commercial expertise rarely found in a small law firm.
 We help raise capital, structure deals, and secure patents and trademarks.

-We provide modern legal services to innovative clients.
+We provide modern legal services to innovative [clients](/clients).

 <figure class="third">
 	<a href='http://www.simple.com'><img src="/images/clients/simple-logo.png"></a>
 	<a href='http://redantler.com'><img src="/images/clients/red-antler-logo.png"></a>
 	<a href='http://objectivesubject.com'><img src="/images/clients/objective-subject-logo.png"></a>

 	<a href='http://outlier.cc'><img src="/images/clients/outlier-logo.png"></a>
 	<a href='http://mitro.co'><img src="/images/clients/mitro-logo.png"></a>
 	<a href='http://www.finalfrontierdesign.com/'><img src="/images/clients/final-frontier-logo.png"></a>

 </figure>

 - - -